 The MS in Food Systems & Society is a 48 quarter credit graduate degree program.
-You will take a mix of required and elective courses, attend four program intensives sessions and complete a research-based thesis.
+You will take a mix of foundation and elective courses, attend four program intensives sessions and complete a research-based thesis.
 Courses begin in fall with courses offered year-round; normal time to complete the degree is two years.

 Courses and outcomes